 - Gluten-Free: Use a gluten-free sourdough bread or cornbread for croutons.
 Cornbread cubes can be very crumbly; use a day-old loaf and toss cubes gently with oil and seasoning before baking.

 For croutons: Preheat oven to 350 degrees.
 Cut bread into 1/2-inch cubes; you should get about 3 cups.
-Toss cubes with oil and San Andreas.
-Arrange in a single layer on a baking sheet and bake for 10 to 20 min. until golden brown and starting to crisp; bake time will depend on how dry your bread was to start with.
+Toss cubes with oil and San Andreas Achiote Rub.
+Arrange in a single layer on a baking sheet and bake for 10 to 20 min., or until golden brown and starting to crisp (bake time will depend on how dry your bread was to start).
 For even browning, stir croutons once or twice while baking.
 Set croutons aside to cool.

-For salad & dressing: Toss shrimp with cumin plus zest and juice of 1 of the limes.
+For salad & dressing: Toss shrimp with cumin plus zest and juice of 1 lime.
 Set aside to marinate for 15 to 30 min.
-Meanwhile, make dressing by whisking together juice of remaining lime with vinegar and San Andreas.
+Meanwhile, make dressing by whisking together juice of remaining lime with vinegar and San Andreas Achiote Rub.
 Continue to whisk while gradually adding oil until combined; set aside.
 Preheat a well-oiled grill to medium-high.
-Thread 5 to 6 marinated shrimp onto each skewer and grill about 2 min. per side. (*Or skip the skewers and sear shrimp about 2 min. per side in a lightly oiled skillet over medium-high heat.)
-Slide cooked shrimp off the skewers into a large bowl.
-Add croutons and remaining salad ingredients.
+Thread 5 to 6 marinated shrimp onto each skewer and grill about 2 min. per side.
+Slide cooked shrimp off the skewers into a large bowl. (*Alternatively, skip the grill and skewers by searing the shrimp about 2 min. per side in a lightly oiled skillet over medium-high heat.)
+Add croutons and remaining salad vegetables and scallions.
 Toss salad with 1/4 to 1/2 cup of the dressing to taste.
 Serve with extra dressing on the side.